 - Make a holistic plan for managing and reducing the impact of this experience.

 - Learn about additional resources to support your long-term wellbeing.

-Whether you’re here seeking support for yourself or for someone else, I commend you for reaching out.
+Whether you’re here seeking support for yourself or for someone else, we commend you for reaching out.
 You don’t have to go through this alone.
-As UWB’s Violence Prevention and Advocacy Program Manager, part of my role is to provide free and confidential support to any student who has been impacted by sexual or relationship violence.
+As UWB’s Violence Prevention and Advocacy Program, our role is to provide free and confidential support to any student who has been impacted by sexual or relationship violence.
 You can seek support for yourself, or because a friend of family member has experienced harm.

 Sometimes, people are hesitant to reach out for support because they’re not sure how to categorize what happened to them.
 Other times, folks feel like the situation isn’t serious enough, or they’re not sure that there’s any action that can be taken.
 These are normal, common feelings to have; don’t let them prevent you from getting the care that you need and deserve.
 If you feel harmed, uncomfortable, or unsafe, that is more than enough of a reason to seek support.

 We're available to meet with you in person, or to talk on the phone.
 To set up a time to talk, call or email me at the contact information above.
 You’re also welcome to stop by the Health and Wellness Resource Center (in ARC-120) to say hi or to schedule an appointment.